soms-bucket/Ultimat_Myntra-scrapper/README.md

 access entire Myntra product description, all_l=Lnks, price &amp;&amp; many more Things  on database format also To_csv

 <h2 align="center">
-## CSV format on developing mode 🏂🏂🎮
+## CSV format on constructing mode 🏂🏂🎮
 </h1>